 DIY Embroidery Hoop Easter BunnyMarch 14, 2018 | FILED UNDER: Easter

-.
+This cute embroidery hoop Easter Bunny is a fun way to use up some fabric scraps you have on hand!
+I made this in under 30 minutes with two embroidery hoops I had left over from this recent project.
 I always love trying to find creative ways to use extra supplies and I realized when a medium and large embroidery hoop are stacked on top of each other they make a bunny shape – just add ears and a tail!
 Read on for the simple tutorial.

 You can customize this project based on the materials you have on hand!
 If you don’t have burlap, try felt.
 If you only have one type of fabric, that would look great too.
 Have fun getting creative with it.

-Supplies for Embroidery Hoop Bunny
+Supplies for Embroidery Hoop Easter Bunny

 How to Make Embroidery Hoop Bunny

 Step 1.
 Lay your fabric flat and trace around the outside of each embroidery hoop using a pen.
 I used two different fabric patterns for my bunny, but you could use the same fabric for the top and bottom if you like!

 Step 2.
 Use a pair of pinking shears or scissors to cut around the outside of the traced circle, leaving about a half inch width of extra fabric.